 Biodiversity supports sustainable food production by boosting essential ecosystem services.
 Bees and other pollinators boost crop yields and many species also help to keep soil healthy and manage pests.

-Enhancement of biodiversity on farms increases soil fertility and crop resilience with reducing the need for synthetic inputs.
+Enhancement of biodiversity on farms increases soil fertility and crop resilience while reducing the need for synthetic inputs.

 Impact of Biodiversity Loss on Agricultural Productivity